Our story begins with a psychologist, an economist, an engineer, and a Peace Corps Volunteer.

 Cathy did visit.
 And once there, she encountered a bleak reality: Children with disabilities were relegated to their homes; desperate parents were cut off from information and support; and there was a complete absence of services and adaptive equipment.
 Determined to help, she visited again, bringing her husband, Roy Southworth (the economist), and their close friend, Rezo Chinchaladze (the engineer).
 A partnership was forged and the unlikely quartet began the long slow task of assessing children, , educating parents and introducing meaningful services.

-Now known as MAC Georgia (McLain Association for Children, Georgia), the organization with its beginnings in the conviction that something had to be done is making its presence felt throughout Georgia.
+Now known as MAC Georgia (McLain Association for Children, Georgia), the organization that began with the conviction that something had to be done is making its presence felt throughout Georgia.
 Their efforts have helped hundreds of persons with disabilities obtain assistance.
 Countless parents, teachers, and service providers from across Georgia have received crucial education and support.

 With will, determination, and the help of many; including their staff and partners; MAC Georgia is making a difference .